Nathan Theodore Fielding: Life

 In 1801, he published a print of St. George's Church, Doncaster, which was aquatinted by his son Theodore.
-He occasionally etched, notably a portrait of Elias Hoyle of Sowerby in Yorkshire, at the age of 113, in 1793.
+He occasionally etched, notably a portrait of Elias Hoyle of Sowerby in Yorkshire, aged 113, in 1793.
 There are several oil paintings by Fielding in the Peterborough Museum and Art Gallery, including a panoramic view of Stamford, Lincolnshire, entitled Hay Harvest at Stamford painted in about 1780 and a view of the Market Square in Peterborough.

 Fielding had five sons, all artists, including Theodore Henry Adolphus, Antony Vandyke Copley, Thales, and Newton Smith Fielding.